 - Power Costs

-All Meraki Access Points support the PoE standard 802.3af and 802.3at.
+Tradtionally, Meraki Access Points support the PoE standard 802.3af and 802.3at while recent Wi-Fi 6E APs are raised a bar and requires higher capacity PoE standards such as 802.3at and 802.3bt, removing support of 802.3af.
 PoE is a standardized by the IEEE, therefore any certified Category 5 Ethernet cable or higher can be used to provide power.
 PoE allows the cable to supply both power and data to a device.
 A PoE capable switch is necessary to supply the power, and the ethernet cable must not exceed 100 meters from the source switch.

 Note that the End of Life products such as the Meraki Wallplug and Solar do not support PoE of any kind.
 Other End of Life products, such as the Meraki Mini, Indoor, and Outdoor support passive PoE.
 You should use a Meraki passive PoE injector to power these products.
 Meraki recommends running PoE on Cat5 cables up to 150 feet, but no longer.
 Passive PoE supports injection of a DC Voltage on pins 4 and 5 and GND return on pins 7 and 8 of a standard RJ45 connector.
 The Meraki Mini and Indoor are limited to a maximum injected voltage of 18V.
 The Meraki Outdoor is limited to a maximum injected voltage of 22V.

 The MR11, MR12, MR14, MR16 & MR24 support gigabit communication over Ethernet.
 In order to utilize the full speed of the Ethernet interface, you will need to make sure your 802.3 power supply is compatible with gigabit operation.

 PoE injectors can be used to supply power and data over an ethernet cable, which is useful when a PoE capable switch is not available.